Here are my top five expectant mother newborn needs:

-While the “natural” in natural parenting style refers more to low-tech practices than organic fabrics and foods, I am a big supporter of natural textile and farming practices when it comes to my shopping dollars, and believe in the importance of choosing organic cotton.
-So, my baby shower list will include lots of natural cotton socks, swaddling blankets and onesies.
+While the “natural” in natural parenting style refers more to low-tech practices than organic fabrics and foods, I am a big supporter of natural textiles and farming practices when it comes to my shopping dollars and I believe in the importance of choosing organic cotton.
+So, my baby shower list will include lots of natural cotton sweaters, swaddling blankets and onesies.

-The Boba Wrap (originally Sleepy Wrap) was initially coined “the best place after the womb” and after the joy of wearing a close friend’s baby in the wrap just once, I have a peak into why.
-My partner and I are both looking forward to holding our baby close to our hearts, giving lots of skin-to-skin contact, and helping our baby feel as secure and held as possible in Boba's organic cotton baby wrap (and it’s super comfy for parents, too!).
+The Boba Wrap was initially crowned “the best place after the womb” and after the joy of wearing a close friend’s baby in the wrap just once, I have had a peek into the "why".
+My partner and I are both looking forward to holding our baby close to our hearts, giving lots of skin-to-skin, and helping our baby feel as secure and held as possible in Boba's cotton baby wrap (and it’s super comfy for parents, too!).

-Co-sleeping/bedsharing advocate Dr. Sears recommends a side-car crib as a way to keep baby at arm’s reach for easy night-time breastfeeding.
-While we plan to safely sharing our bed with baby as the healthiest way to support baby’s breathing, feeding and comfort needs, having a side-car crib will help create flexibility for when I may feel dangerously over tired, or when intimacy may request a little more space in the bed.
+Co-sleeping/bedsharing advocate Dr. Sears recommends a side-car crib as a way to keep the baby at arm’s reach for easy night-time breastfeeding.
+While we plan to safely share our bed with the baby as the healthiest way to support the baby’s breathing, feeding, and comfort having a side-car crib will help create flexibility for when I may feel dangerously overtired, or when intimacy may request a little more space in the bed.

-While a number of new bras are going to be needed before I give birth (I’m already outgrowing some), stocking up on natural fiber maternity bras and reusable wool nursing pads in the last months is definitely on my to-do list to be well prepared for breastfeeding (in the underdoodles department, anyway).
+While a number of new bras are going to be needed before I give birth (I’m already outgrowing most of mine), stocking up on natural fibers maternity bras and reusable wool nursing pads in the last months is definitely on my to-do list to be well prepared for breastfeeding (in the under doodles department, anyway).